Nenogzar/Academy_SoftUni/fundamentals_python/lectures/19-21_Mid_Exam_Preparation/README.md

 Cupid starts at the position of the first house (index 0) and must jump by a given length.
 The jump commands will be in this format: "Jump {length}".
 Every time he jumps from one house to another, the needed hearts for the visited house are decreased by 2:
-* •	If the needed hearts for a certain house become equal to 0, print on the console "Place {house_index} has Valentine's day."
+* If the needed hearts for a certain house become equal to 0, print on the console "Place {house_index} has Valentine's day."
-* •	If Cupid jumps to a house where the needed hearts are already 0, print on the console "Place {house_index} already had Valentine's day."
+* If Cupid jumps to a house where the needed hearts are already 0, print on the console "Place {house_index} already had Valentine's day."
-* •	Keep in mind that Cupid can have a larger jump length than the size of the neighborhood, and if he does jump outside of it, he should start from the first house again (index 0) For example, we are given this neighborhood: 6@6@6.
+* Keep in mind that Cupid can have a larger jump length than the size of the neighborhood, and if he does jump outside of it, he should start from the first house again (index 0) For example, we are given this neighborhood: 6@6@6.
 Cupid is at the start and jumps with a length of 2.
 He will end up at index 2 and decrease the needed hearts by 2: [6, 6, 4].
 Next, he jumps again with a length of 2 and goes outside the neighborhood, so he goes back to the first house (index 0) and again decreases the needed hearts there: [4, 6, 4].
 Input
-* •	On the first line, you will receive a string with even integers separated by "@" – the neighborhood and the number of hearts for each house.
+* On the first line, you will receive a string with even integers separated by "@" – the neighborhood and the number of hearts for each house.
-* •	On the next lines, until "Love!" is received, you will be getting jump commands in this format: "Jump {length}".
+* On the next lines, until "Love!" is received, you will be getting jump commands in this format: "Jump {length}".
 Output
 In the end, print Cupid's last position and whether his mission was successful or not:
-* •	"Cupid's last position was {last_position_index}."
+* "Cupid's last position was {last_position_index}."
-* •	If each house has had Valentine's day, print:
+* If each house has had Valentine's day, print:
-  * o	"Mission was successful."
+  * "Mission was successful."
-* •	If not, print the count of all houses that didn't celebrate Valentine's Day:
+* If not, print the count of all houses that didn't celebrate Valentine's Day:
-  * o	"Cupid has failed {houseCount} places."
+  * "Cupid has failed {houseCount} places."
   Constraints
-* •	The neighborhood's size will be in the range [1…20]
+* The neighborhood's size will be in the range [1…20]
-* •	Each house will need an even number of hearts in the range [2 … 10]
+* Each house will need an even number of hearts in the range [2 … 10]
-* •	Each jump length will be an integer in the range [1 … 20]
+* Each jump length will be an integer in the range [1 … 20]

 | Input                                                                  | Output                                                                                                                                                                                                          |
 |------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|